douwepausma/better-auth-strapi/README.md

-# better-auth-strapi
+# Better Auth + Strapi

 A [Better Auth](https://better-auth.com) plugin that enables authentication using [Strapi](https://strapi.io) as the backend.

 ## Features

 - = Sign in with Strapi credentials
-- =› User registration through Strapi
+- =√ù User registration through Strapi
 - = Password reset and update functionality
-- <£ Custom session hooks for extended user data
+- <¬£ Custom session hooks for extended user data
 - = Seamless integration with Better Auth
-- =Ê TypeScript support with full type safety
+- =√¶ TypeScript support with full type safety

 ## Installation